Drug Overdose in Ohio

 Cost to Ohio

 Drug overdoses are associated with high direct and indirect costs.
-Unintentional fatal drug poisonings cost Ohioans $3.5 billion on average each year; while non-fatal, hospital-admitted drug poisonings cost an additional $39.1 million.
+Unintentional fatal drug overdoses cost Ohioans $2.0 billion in 2012 in medical and work loss costs; while non-fatal, hospital-admitted drug poisonings cost an additional $39.1 million.
 The total cost equaled an average of $5.4 million each day in medical and work loss costs in Ohio.

-What is being done to address the issue?
+What is ODH doing to address the issue?

-Encouraging excess drug disposal solutions and methods through the development of take-back guidelines, support for permanent drop boxes.
+- Medication Disposal: Encouraging excess drug disposal solutions and methods through the development of drug take-back event guidelines and promotion of permanent drug drop boxes.

 Click here for an overview of all ODH initiatives to address prescription drug abuse, misuse and overdose.